How much do you know about the i personality preference?

 The solid i or the high i

-The the strong i personality is characterized by ENTHUSIASM.
+The strong i personality is characterized by ENTHUSIASM.
 They remain upbeat and excited by possibilities a little to a lot longer than others.
-He might be seen energetically telling a story, with wild gesticulations, sound effects, or expressive metaphors and then lose the main point.
+They might be seen energetically telling a story, with wild gesticulations, sound effects, or expressive metaphors and then lose the main point.

 They are usually popular because of their social skills and charm.
 Sometimes they go overboard with praise and excitement, making others uncomfortable with their emotional candor.
-You can help out an i by helping her be more objective and making her follow through on assigned tasks.
+You can help out an i by helping them be more objective and encouraging their follow-through on assigned tasks.

 If you’re in conflict with a high i, be sure to employ your active listening skills.
-Collaboration is important to him, so stress teamwork and new opportunities if able.
+Collaboration and excitement are important to them, so emphasize teamwork and new opportunities.